ODonoghueLab/versus/README.md

     git clone https://github.com/ODonoghueLab/versus.git
     ```

-3. Start the server (JSON api served on `http://localhost:3000`)
+3. The Versus code-base consists of two node packages, one for the server and one for the client.
+You need to install this via the node package manager `npm`

     ```bash
     cd <versus>/server
+    npm install
+    cd <versus>/client
+    npm install
+    ```

+4. Start the server `http://localhost:3000`,  which serves a JSON api

+    ```bash
+    cd <versus>/server
     ./run_server.sh
     ```

-4. Start the client, hot reload web-client on `http://localhost:8080`
+5. Start the client, hot reload web-client on `http://localhost:8080`

     ```bash
     cd <versus>/client